asizikov/asizikov.github.io/content/blog/2015-06-27-resharper-custom-live-templates.md

 As a .NET developer I'm enjoying using an intelligent plug-in for Visual Studio which is called [ReSharper](https://www.jetbrains.com/resharper/).
 It saves me time, provides me with static analysis and generates code for me.

 In fact, code completion and code generation are a very crucial part of this product.
-By default ReSharper comes with more than 20 [Live Templates](https://www.jetbrains.com/resharper/features/code_templates.html).
+By default, ReSharper comes with more than 20 [Live Templates](https://www.jetbrains.com/resharper/features/code_templates.html).
 The good fact is that it's easy to customize, and you can introduce your own templates.

 ## Creating the Live Template